HyperSprite/img-ransformer-ts/readme.md

 * Decide where to do the image processing (options Node, browser, both?).
 Decode/Encode image?
 If browser only, this can be done with Canvas.
 For Node, I have not see a way to do this without using an external library.
 * If in the browser, Production-ize Webpack config to build proper *production worthy* bundles that include split and hashed bundles, compression, etc.
-* Build a function to take array of image values and run. transformations from the transformation lib.
+* Build a function to take array of image RGB values and run transformations from the transformation lib.
 * Build, document and test API for transformations lib.
 * Build, document and test a user interface.